CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

   * [Maintainer](#maintainer)

-### Importer
+### Importer (CRA)

 > [!NOTE]
 > * Proposed role, though it's unclear if it is relevant for this document.
 (CPANSec-2024)

 * May operate in any ecosystem or environment.
 * A role specifically used when a EU entity makes available software on the EU market,
-* Is required to verify that the imported software is compliant with the EU Cyber Resilience Act according to it's Article 19.
+* Is required to verify that the imported software is compliant with the EU Cyber Resilience Act (CRA) according to it's Article 19.

 | Ops | Attribute name                  | Required | Required by              | Comment | TODO    |
 | :-: | :------------------------------ | :------: | ------------------------ | :------ | :------ |